Free Copy of Earning Freedom

 - Congress authorized the Bureau of Prisons to grant time reductions of either 12 months / nine months / or six months to qualified candidates that complete the Residential Drug Abuse Program.
 It’s the only program in federal prison that results in a time cut.

 Many people going into the system do not understand the RDAP program.
 Some defendants worry that talking about substance abuse or alcoholism will make them look bad in front of a judge or other stakeholder in the system.
 Then, they go to prison and learn about RDAP.
 Yet as a result of their misinformation, they fail to qualify.

-While going through 26 years in federal prison, I learned a great deal about how to prepare in ways to get best outcomes.
-The Residential Drug Abuse Program did not exist, when I began serving the sentence, back in 1987.
-Since then, it’s gone through many iterations.
-Despite the programs existence for longer than 20 years, relatively few defense attorneys or people encountering the system understand how it can the RDAP program can be of help to them.
+While going through 26 years in federal prison, I learned a great deal about how to prepare in ways to get the best outcomes.
+The Residential Drug Abuse Program did not exist when I began serving the sentence, back in 1987.
+Since then, the program has gone through many iterations.
+Despite the program’s existence for longer than 20 years, relatively few defense attorneys or people encountering the system understand how the RDAP program can be of help to them.